MOJTABAFA/ECG2AF_App/README.md

 ---

 ## 🎯 Project Overview

-The `ECG2AF` application serves as a practical example of deploying a clinical AI model for atrial fibrillation prediction.
+The `ECG2AF` application is an innovative solution designed to facilitate the prediction of atrial fibrillation risk using advanced machine learning.
+It empowers users to easily upload ECG data and receive comprehensive predictions, aiding in proactive healthcare management.
+It serves as a practical example of deploying a clinical AI model for atrial fibrillation prediction.
 Users can upload ECG files, and the app will:

 1. Process the ECG file using the pre-trained `ECG2AF` model.
 2. Display four different prediction outputs related to AF risk.

-This assignment demonstrates how to build a functional web application, handle machine learning model integration, and manage user-uploaded files, all while maintaining scalability for real-world usage.
+This application aimed to demonstrate how to build a functional web application, handle machine learning model integration, and manage user-uploaded files, all while maintaining scalability for real-world usage.

 ---